Interpretation of Airborne Geophysical Data

 Data Processing to Enhance Data

-interpretation depends on the state of the data and the desired products of
+on the state of the data and the desired products of the interpretation.
+The

 - Derivative calculation